duckietown/docs-learning_materials/book/learning_materials/100_Visual_Odometry/104_VO_setup.md

-# VO : The Problem {#visual-odometry-problem status=beta}
+# VO : The Problem {#visual-odometry-problem status=ready}

-The VO problem is modelled as a sequence of transformations
+The VO problem is modeled as a sequence of transformations

 <figure class="stretch">
 <img src="figures/vo_scheme.png" style="width: 30em"/>